Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/1 - Web/4 - Process Dialect/Process Dialect.md

     foo: arg1, arg2, etc

-which is anaolgous to the following JavaScript:
+which is anaolgous to the following PHP:

     foo(array("arg1", "arg2", "etc"));